Examples Of Sentences With Direct Objects

 Q: Are direct objects always necessary for a sentence to be complete?

 A: No, only sentences with transitive verbs require direct objects to be complete.
 Sentences with intransitive verbs do not need direct objects.
-For example, "The sun shines" is a complete sentence without a direct object.
+To give you an idea, "The sun shines" is a complete sentence without a direct object.

 Q: How do pronouns function as direct objects?

 A: Pronouns can certainly act as direct objects.
 Just as with nouns, they receive the action of the transitive verb.
-For instance, in the sentence "The dog loves him," the pronoun "him" is the direct object.
-Other examples include: "She saw me," "He helped us," and "They thanked her."
-Using pronouns as direct objects helps avoid repetition and makes sentences more concise.
+In real terms, for instance, in the sentence "The dog loves him," the pronoun "him" is the direct object.
+Also, other examples include: "She saw me," "He helped us," and "They thanked her. " Using pronouns as direct objects helps avoid repetition and makes sentences more concise.

 Conclusion